 During the lease term in Gore

-During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Gore, the tenant must allow us to enter the rental property.
-Some justifiable reasons to enter rental property are to:
+During lease, the rental home belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental property in Gore, the renter must allow us to come into the rental.
+Some valid reasons to access rental property are to:

 - Inspect the rental,

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental property.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Gore.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental home.
+However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Gore.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you put a renter in your property in Gore
+- Before you put a renter in your investment in Gore

 - Collections and evictions